alaska-groundfish-efh/EFHSDM/README.md

 dev.off()
 ```
 ![Raster of ATF EFH](https://github.com/alaska-groundfish-efh/EFHSDM/blob/main/inst/readme_images/EFHMap.png)

+#### Ensembles
+An ensemble is not presented here, as it would take too long and be too complex to organize in this document.
+However, here is a pseudo-code illustration of how an ensemble can be constructed from previously constructed poisson and maxnet models.

+First one performs all the steps shown above from both models.
+Then use the RMSE values to get the weights.

+*MakeEnsemble(rmse = c(maxnet.rmse, poisson.rmse))*

+Fit estimates of the ensemble can also be calculated, though the ensemble itself can not be easily crossvalidated:

+*ValidateEnsemble(pred.list = list(maxnet.preds, poisson.preds), model.weights = ensemble.weights)*

+Then make a new abundance raster, which is just the weighted average of the consistuent abundance rasters:

+*MakeEnsembleAbundance(model.weights = ensemble.weights, abund.list = list(maxnet.abundance, poisson.abundance))*

+EFH can be made in exactly the same way as for the consistuent models:

+*FindEFHbreaks(ensemble.abundance, method = "percentile")*

+*cut(ensemble.abundance, ensemble.breaks)*

 ## Legal disclaimer
 >This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the United States Department of Commerce (DOC).
 All NOAA GitHub project code is provided on an 'as is' basis and the user assumes responsibility for its use.
 Any claims against the DOC or DOC bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation, or favoring by the DOC.
 The DOC seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by the DOC or the United States Government.